-Perfectionism will get in the way of you achieving your goal as you will aim too high and then beat yourself up when you don’t reach your goal.
+Perfectionism will get in the way of you achieving your goals as you will aim too high and then beat yourself up when you don’t reach your goal.
 It is therefore vital your target is realistic and you also give yourself a realistic time period or date to achieve your goal.

-3. Set meaningful targets by setting SMART goals (Specific, Measurable, Achievable, Realistic and Time focussed)
+3. Set meaningful targets by setting SMART goals

 - To go to netball training at least once a week for an hour.